cyrush/scipy_proceedings_2012/papers/cyrus_harrison/krishnan_harrison.rst

     DrawPlots()

 .. figure:: streamline_example.png
-   :scale: 25%
+   :scale: 24%
    :align: center

    Pseudocolor and Streamline plots setup using the script in `Listing 1`. :label:`stream`

-In this example, the Silo database reader is automatically selected to read meshes from the input file 'noise.silo'.
+In this example, the Silo database reader is automatically selected to read meshes from the file 'noise.silo'.
 A *Pseudocolor* plot is created to display the scalar field named 'hardyglobal'.
 The mesh is transformed by a *ThreeSlice* operator to limit the volume displayed by the *Pseudocolor* plot to three external faces.
 We use a query to obtain and print the maximum value of the 'hardyglobal' field.
 An expression is defined to extract the gradient of the 'hardyglobal' scalar field.
 Finally, this gradient vector is used as the input field for a second plot, which traces streamlines.
 Figure :ref:`stream` shows the resulting visualization which includes both the *Pseudocolor* and *Streamline* plots.